marcusbuckland/liarsdice/README.md

 # To do list

+* Implement ExactCall in Game class
+* Write the resolve_exact_call method.
 * Ensure logic of lt and gt for bids is correct (Write tests????)
-* Set up the Game class which is going to be an instance of an actual game of Liar's dice
 * Test equals case for gt and lt
+* Roll for starting positions
+* "Splash screen" method required as the game is played. e.g :
+* Marcus, it is your turn- your roll was: [1, 1, 5, 3, 6], the current bid is:
+* or even some kind of ascii art for the dice?

-# Game class
+# Game class__

 # Fields ?
 *  players field which stores the Player objects (list of Player() objects)